foldright/cffu/README.md

   implementation 'io.foldright:cffu2:2.0.0-Alpha5'
   ```

-## 2. `cffu` Feature Introduction
+## 2. `cffu` feature introduction

-### 2.1 Support for Returning Overall Results of Multiple Input `CF`s
+### 2.1 support for returning overall results of multiple input `CF`s

-The `allOf` method of `CompletableFuture` doesn't return the execution results of the input `CF`s (the method's return type is `CF<Void>`).
+The `allOf` method of `CompletableFuture` doesn't return the execution results of the input `CF`s
+(the method's return type is `CF<Void>`).
 To get the execution results of input `CF`s, you need to:

-- After the `allOf` method, get results through read operations (like `join` / `get`) on the input parameter `CF`s
+- After the `allOf` method, get results through explicit read operations (like `join` / `get`) on the input parameter `CF`s
   - Cumbersome operation 🔧🤯
   - Read methods like `join` / `get` are blocking, increasing the deadlock risk in business logic❗️
-    For more explanation, see [CompletableFuture Principles and Practice - 4.2.2 Thread Pool Circular References Can Cause Deadlocks](https://juejin.cn/post/7098727514725416967#heading-24)
+    For more explanation, see article [CompletableFuture Principles and Practice - 4.2.2 Thread Pool Circular References Can Cause Deadlocks](https://juejin.cn/post/7098727514725416967#heading-24)
 - Or set external variables in the passed `CompletableFuture Action`
-  - Need to pay attention to thread safety issues of multi-threaded read-write ⚠️🔀
+  - Need to pay attention to thread safety issues of multithreaded read-write ⚠️🔀
-    Multi-threaded read-write involves the complexity of multi-threaded data transfer; omitting correct handling of concurrent logic data read-write is a common problem in business code❗️
+    Multi-threaded read-write involves the complexity of multithreaded data transfer; omitting correct handling of concurrent logic data read-write is a common problem in business code❗️
   - Avoid concurrent pitfalls; concurrent logic is complex and bug-prone 🐞
     If timeouts are involved, it becomes even more complex; even `JDK CompletableFuture` itself has [bug fixes](https://github.com/foldright/cffu/releases/tag/v1.0.0-Alpha20) in this area in `Java 21` ⏰

-Methods like `cffu`'s `allResultsFailFastOf` / `allResultsOf` / `mostSuccessResultsOf` provide functionality to return results of input `CF`s.
+Methods like `cffu`'s `allResultsFailFastOf` / `allResultsOf` / `mostSuccessResultsOf` provide functionality
+to return results of input `CF`s.
 Using these methods to get overall execution results of input `CF`s:

-- Convenient and direct
+- Convenient and straightforward
-- Because the returned result is a `CF` with overall results, you can continue chaining non-blocking operations, naturally reducing the use of blocking read methods (like `join` / `get`) and minimizing deadlock risk in business logic
+- Because the returned result is a `CF` with overall results,
+  you can continue chaining non-blocking operations,
+  naturally reducing the use of blocking read methods (like `join` / `get`)
+  and minimizing deadlock risk in business logic
-- Avoids complex thread safety issues and logic errors of directly implementing multi-threaded read-write logic in business logic
+- Avoids complex thread safety issues and logic errors of
+  directly implementing multithreaded read-write logic in business logic
-- Using "reliably implemented and tested" library-provided concurrency features instead of implementing them directly is a best practice 🏆✅
+- Using "reliably implemented and tested" library-provided concurrency features
+  instead of implementing them directly is a best practice 🏆✅

 Example code: